answeryoung/espresso/ACF.md

 {
     /*
      *   dist and vec are the outputs
+     *
      * Step 1.
-   	 *   compute the position of the partical relative to the center of the pore;
+     * compute the position of the partical relative to the center of the pore,
-   	 *       3-vectors: c_dist[3]
+     * a 3-vector: c_dist[3]
-   	 *   compute the component parallel and perpendicular to the pore axis;
+     * compute the component parallel and perpendicular to the pore axis,
-   	 *       a 2-vector (double z, double r)
+   	 * a 2-vector: (double z, double r)
     */

     // c_dist[3]    cartesian vector pointing from pore center to the particle
     //                  c_dist[i] = ppos[i] - c->pos[i]

-    // z, r         c_dist in cylindrical coordinates, coordinate axis is
+    // z, r         c_dist in cylindrical coordinates, the coordinate z axis is
-    //                  the pore axis with origin at the pore center
+    //                  the pore axis with its origin at the pore center

     // z_vec[3], r_vec[3]  z and r in carteision system
     // e_z[3], e_r[3]      unit vectors along z and r in the carteision system